Software Packages Management

 Docker Compose is a tool for defining and running multi-container Docker applications.
 Learn more about it and how to generate one in:

 - Visual Studio Code Extension for Torizon if you are developing with VS Code.
-Note that, while VS Code allows you to export a Docker Compose file, it also allows you to transparently upload it to the Torizon Platform Services, which is easier.
+Note that, while VS Code allows you to export a Docker Compose file, it also allows you to transparently upload it to the Torizon Cloud, which is easier.

 - Adding new Hardware by customizing the system's device tree